Thayer Public Records Directory

 Criminal Records

 Criminal records in Union County include felony, misdemeanor, traffic offenses, and sex offender registry information.
-These records are maintained by the Union County Sheriff's Office and the Iowa Department of Public Safety.
-Residents can conduct background checks through the Iowa Bureau of Investigation, which provides comprehensive reports for employment, licensing, and personal purposes.
+Residents can conduct background checks through the Iowa Division of Criminal Investigation, which provides reports for employment, licensing, and personal purposes.
 The state's centralized database ensures that Union County residents have access to accurate and up-to-date criminal history information.

 Public Records Access